AredthSanchez/Battleship-Game/README.md

-Java battleship game that implements I/O and file reading by playing with different boards made with .txt files.
+Java battleship game that implements basic I/O, file reading, and exeption handling by playing with different boards made with .txt files.
 Feel free to play around with the different game.txt files provided.